 \section{Abstract}

-Knots obtained by Dehn filling the Whitehead sister link include some of the smallest volume twisted torus knots.
+Knots obtained by Dehn filling the Whitehead sister include some of the smallest volume twisted torus knots.
 Here, using results on A-polynomials of Dehn fillings, we give formulas to compute the A-polynomials of these knots.
-Our methods also apply to more general Dehn fillings of the Whitehead sister link complement.
+Our methods also apply to more general Dehn fillings of the Whitehead sister.